HaydnZK/Wazuh/Installing the Manager/README.md

 ## Step One: Updating and Upgrading Packages
 The first thing I did was run a couple simple commands to make sure everything on the VM is up to date before installing dependencies:

-sudo apt update
+'sudo apt update'
-sudo apt upgrade -y
+'sudo apt upgrade -y'

 ### Command Breakdown:
 ⦁ Sudo - temporarily gives superuser privileges to allow system-level changes